Before the Student Has Been Found Eligible for Special Education Services

 Understanding the Special Education Process from Multiple Perspectives

-Your role in your student’s Individualized Education Program will determine your involvement and perspective in the process.
+Your role in your student’s Individualized Education Program (IEP) will determine your involvement and perspective in the process.
 Knowing that each person brings a unique perspective to this process is important.
 Below is a list of resources that explore various perspectives in the IEP process.
 Review the following sources and consider the intended audience.

 - Understanding the Differences Between IDEA and Section 504